RaincloudTheDragon/Rainys-Bulk-Scene-Tools/readme.md

 3. Remap all image paths as preferred (Bulk Operations)
 4. Bulk Path Management > Save All (If selected, will save selected, if none are selected, will save all images in file)
 5. Remove pack

-### Updating the addon

-The addon will automatically check for updates when Blender starts.
-You can also:

-1. Go to Edit > Preferences > Add-ons
-2. Find "Raincloud's Bulk Scene Tools" in the list
-3. In the addon preferences, click "Check Now" to check for updates
-4. If an update is available, click "Install Update" to download and install it

 ## Author